grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 ### RPS

 The maximum number of requests to make per second, in total across all VUs.
 Available in `k6 run` and `k6 cloud` commands.

+> #### ⚠️ Keep in mind!
+>
+> This option has some caveats and is difficult to use correctly, so its usage is somewhat discouraged.
+For example, in the cloud/distributed execution, this option affects every k6 instance independently, i.e. it is not sharded like VUs are.
+We strongly recommend the use of [arrival-rate executors](/using-k6/scenarios/arrival-rate) to simulate constant RPS instead of this option.

 | Env      | CLI     | Code / Config file | Default         |
 | -------- | ------- | ------------------ | --------------- |